-The Online Handbook is the single source for all current policy and billing information for ForwardHealth.
+The Online Handbook is the single source for all policy and billing information for ForwardHealth located in one centralized place.
 The Online Handbook is designed to sort information based on user-entered criteria, such as program and provider type.

 Revisions to information are incorporated immediately after policy changes have been issued in Updates.
-The Online Handbook also links to the ForwardHealth Publications page, an archive section where providers can research past policy changes.
+The Online Handbook also includes an archive section, so providers can research past policy changes.